Holly High School

 Holly High School (HHS) is a public high school for grades 9–12 located in Holly, Michigan.
 It provides secondary education for students living in Holly, Davisburg, Springfield Township, Rose Township, and White Lake Township.
 Its official mascot is the Broncho and its colors are red, white, and grey.
 In 1952, Holly High School opted to change the spelling of its mascot from Bronco to Broncho since the spelling was commonly used.
-Holly High School is the only high school in the Holly Area School District.
-The current high school, built in 1999 in Holly Township, Michigan, replaced a high school building that had been built down the street in 1958.
-The 1958 building, which has for its official address 920 East Baird Street, became a middle school but today is home to Karl Richter Community Center and Holly Area Schools' administrative offices and had, in return, replaced a 1910s school building on College Street, today the site of a church.
+Holly High School is the only high school in the Holly Area Schools District.

+The current high school, built in 1999 in Holly Township, Michigan, replaced a high school building that had been built at 920 Baird Street in 1958.
+The 1958 building had replaced a 1910s school building on College Street, today the site of a church.

+On June 29, 1995, an arson fire caused $2 million in damage to one wing of the 1958 building.
+The wing was demolished and rebuilt.
+Portable classrooms were used until the building was repaired.

+When the 1999 high school was built, the former high school was named the Karl Richter Campus and housed various district programs.
+It was demolished in 2024.

 In recent years, Holly High School has taken advantage of school closures to invite displaced students of closed schools to attend HHS in order for their families to relocate to the Holly area.
 Because of this HHS has welcomed former students of Flint Central, Pontiac Central and, most recently, Flint Northern High School.